nikeee/react-monaco-editor-ts/README.md

 > [Monaco Editor](https://github.com/Microsoft/monaco-editor) for React.

-This is a hard-fork of [react-monaco-editor](https://travis-ci.org/superRaytin/react-monaco-editor).
+This was a hard-fork of [react-monaco-editor](https://github.com/react-monaco-editor/react-monaco-editor).
+It existed because the original project did not support typescript (that well).
+This has changed and this project is now obsolete and therefore archived.

 ## Examples